Joseph I. Lieberman, Chair

 Pre- and post-event planning, including the challenges faced by the food, agriculture, and public health communities, and the roles of state, local, and federal governments.
 Challenges of epidemiology and other tools for characterizing the spread of animal, plant, and foodborne diseases in the United States.
 Recovery and mitigation, including the challenges posed by cutting edge technology, lack of agreement regarding state and federal responsibilities, and implications for future preparedness.

-Copyright © 2017 by the Blue Ribbon Study Panel on Biodefense at the Potomac Institute for Policy Studies.
+Copyright © 2017 by the Bipartisan Commission on Biodefense at the Potomac Institute for Policy Studies.
 All rights reserved.

 Cover and graphics by Delbridge Design.